FeatureBaseDB/SlothAI/README.md

 Security to the Laminoid controller is done through box tokens assigned to network tags in Google Compute.
 This secures the deployment somewhat, but could be better.

 ## Configuration
 Create a `config.py` configuration file in the root directory.
-Instructions will follow to populate these settings.
-TODO
+Use `config.py.example` to populate.

+Keys or tokens need to be created as needed.

 ### Dependencies
 Install conda and activate a new environment: